andy-y-luo/cs-api-docs/source/includes/_authentication.md

 default to `1440`.

 ### Query Response
-The value keyed by `"id"` holds a timestamp of when the token was generated
+The value keyed by `"id"` holds a timestamp of when the token was generated.
+The token itself is the value keyed by `access_token`.
+The `user_id` corresponds to the UID of the authenticated `User` and should be saved for subsequent requests.

 ### Errors
 #### Email Errors